 “However, there is one huge difference between the U.S. Postal Office’s truck drivers and all other truckers,” says our Los Angeles truck accident attorney at Law Offices of Howard Craig Kornberg.
 “These truck drivers are employed by the federal government, which means the process of suing these truckers will differ from the process of taking legal action against a truck driver of a commercial vehicle owned by a private entity.”

 If you were injured in a truck accident involving a privately-owned vehicle, you would most likely be seeking compensation through the truck driver’s and/or his/her trucking company’s insurance company.
-If you get injured in a truck accident involving a truck driver employed by the U.S. Postal Office or other government entity, you will be suing the federal government.
+If you get injured in a truck accident involving a truck driver employed by the U.S. Postal Office or another government entity, you will be suing the federal government.

 Why?
 Because vehicles owned by the federal government do not carry insurance.
-While using a private entity is complicated as it is, suing the federal government has a much longer list of legal implications.
+While using a private entity is complicated as is, suing the federal government has a much longer list of legal implications.
 That’s why it is always advised to be legally represented by an experienced truck accident lawyer in Los Angeles or elsewhere in California when filing a lawsuit against the federal government.

 More often than not, vehicles used to transport mail are owned by the government.
 If a mail vehicle is not owned directly by the government, it is most likely owned by a sub-contractor working for the government.
 In the latter case, the government may still be held responsible for the crash involving a truck transporting mail.